 SY 6700 Practicum I: Assessment, Intervention, & Consultation - 3 graduate credits

-Assessment, Intervention, and Consultation.
-This is a 3 credit course involving 50 clock hours at a field site under the supervision of a certified school psychologist.
-It is intended for candidates to practice their skills in assessment, consultation, counseling, and prevention and intervention.
-An on-campus seminar will be given for candidates to demonstrate their skills and share their experiences.
-Typically, candidates would take SY 6400 Administering Individual Intelligence Tests concurrently with Practicum I. Candidates should arrange their practicum placement prior to the beginning of the course to ensure a full semester experience.
+This three-credit practicum involves 50 clock hours at a field site under the supervision of a certified school psychologist.
+It is intended for candidates to practice their skills in assessment, consultation, counseling, prevention, and intervention.
+An on-campus seminar will focus on advanced topics in school psychology practice and provide candidates an opportunity to demonstrate their skills, review cases, and share their experiences from their field placement.
+(Candidates should arrange their practicum placement prior to the beginning of the course to ensure a full semester experience.)

 SY 6710 Practicum II: Integration and Case Studies - 3 graduate credits